Nafi7393/Class-Attendance-Calculator/README.md

 Welcome to the Class Attendance Calculator, a Flask-based web application designed to simplify attendance management for classes.
 This project provides a user-friendly interface for both students and instructors to track attendance efficiently.

+## Accessing the Website

+You can access the Class Attendance Calculator online for free at here: [Class Attendance Calculator](https://class-attendance-calculator.onrender.com).

 ![Home Page](DEMO/home.jpg)
 *Home Page: This is the landing page of the application, welcoming users and providing an overview of its functionality.*